 Donor Deletion Scenarios

-We do not recommend using the Delete option from the Donors page to delete Donor records.
-By default, this function is not shown via any Security Role.
-The topics below cover situations where you may need to safely eliminate a Donor record without any potential loss of historical Donation data.
+We do not recommend using the delete option on the Donors page to delete Donor records.
+By default, this function is not shown through any security role.
+The topics below cover situations where you may need to safely eliminate a Donor record without any potential loss of historical donation data.

 Scenario 1: A donor has died and you need to transfer donations to the surviving spouse.